 For example, every five to seven years the Project Management Institute (PMI) conducts an industry-wide survey about project management.
 Because of the new information gathered through the most recent survey, PMI will update its PMP certification, which will become effective first quarter 2018.

-Is certification even necessary?
+Ok, but is certification really necessary?
 It doesn’t hurt.
 So, what is the best project management certification?
 That depends on you.
 But getting certified is an ongoing concern, and one that you should always be aware of.
-Here are some, from IT project management certification to more traditional industries.
+Here are the best project management certifications, from IT project management certification to more traditional industries.

 Certified Associate in Project Management (CAPM)